saheerb/ci-test/docs/index.md

 Staging environments have been set up in the next/* namespace location:
 	https://git.trustedfirmware.org/next.

 The next/* namespace is mirrored from production.
-The only repository that is not mirrored is the `tf-*-job-configs` repos.
-All other repositories are mirrored and as such the user should branch out from master.
+The only repository that are not mirrored are the `tf-*-job-configs` and `ci-yadp-builder` repos.
+Their history will diverge and content needs to be updated manually.
+The `dockerfiles` repository is shared so take extra care with it.

 Users need to be placed in the [`trusted-firmware-staging-approvers`](https://review.trustedfirmware.org/admin/groups) Gerrit group.
 Since we use the role-based authorization on both the [`Production`](https://ci.trustedfirmware.org/) and the [`Staging`](https://ci.staging.trustedfirmware.org/) Jenkins, beside the trusted-firmware-staging-approvers Gerrit group, user need to be a member of the [`trusted-firmware-a-openci-users`](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-a-openci-users) GitHub team for the TF-A project, the [`trusted-firmware-m-openci-users`](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-m-openci-users) GitHub team for the TF-M project, the [`trusted-firmware-hafnium-openci-users`](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-hafnium-openci-users) GitHub team, or [`trusted-firmware-mbed-tls-openci-users`](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-mbed-tls-openci-users) Github team for the Mbed-TLS project in order to gain the permission to access the job.
 This is done by creating a ticket, [please see instructions at the bottom of the Open CI wiki page](https://developer.trustedfirmware.org/w/collaboration/openci/).
 The trusted-firmware-staging-approvers Gerrit group allows users to have submit and merge (+2) writes to all repositories under the next/* namespace, without needing any approval from a peer.